jaimebuelta/django-docker-template/README.md

 subdir.
 Two main ones are in the root directory, docker-compose.yaml and Dockerfile.
 These are the main docker files to operate at development.

-The application includes some smoketest that should be used to check if the service is healthy.
+The application includes some healtchecks that should be used to check if the service is healthy.
 At the moment it just includes a check for the db, as well as a general check that the application is responding, but more checks can be added under the smoketests view.
 The view is included as heathcheck in the docker server, but it can be pulled externally as well in loadbalancers, etc.